 Just remember that part of the RAM is soldered on this laptop, so you’ll have to make sure there’s dual-channel RAM on your unit, or upgrade the memory yourselves.

-follow this link for updated configurations and prices in your region at the time you’re reading this article.
-Final thoughts
+In the meantime, follow this link for updated configurations and prices in your region at the time you’re reading this article.

 Long story short, the 2020 Asus Zephyrus S15 GX502 refines on what was already a solid performance ultraportable, the 2019 Zephyrus S GX502.